 Stiff also thinks there is a real value in clutter and nostalgia, especially if we are unlucky enough to develop Alzheimer’s in later life.
 “The use of the word clutter implies it’s things that don’t have value but those that evoke happy memories are valuable, especially to people with memory problems,” he says.

 There are more immediate benefits too.
-One study by researchers at the University of Minnesota found a messy environment can make us more creative, whereas orderly surroundings make us more likely to confirm to traditional expectations.
+One study by researchers at the University of Minnesota found a messy environment can make us more creative, whereas orderly surroundings make us more likely to conform to traditional expectations.

 Join one million Future fans by liking us on Facebook, or follow us on Twitter or Instagram.